alexander-stadnikov/SDC-PID-Controller/README.md

 ---
 ## Project Overview

-The project contains two main components – the planning service and Udacity Simulator.
+The project contains two main components – the PID Controller service and Udacity Simulator.
 The service is a C++ application.
 It uses [uWebSockets](https://github.com/uWebSockets/uWebSockets) for network communications.
 The simulator sends the telemetry data as a JSON object to the planning service and gets the trajectory back.
 Data formats presented below are pseudo-JSON, comments, and values only for explanation.